 So, who's in control then, us or them?

 That too, is a tricky question.
 We are the first inhabitants of this planet.
 They call us primitive, simple, single-celled; to them they are in 'control'.
 But our diversity, resilience, and ingenuity will also make us the last inhabitants on this earth.
+Not to mention without us there would be no them.
 For if the records show nothing else, we lived without them, but they can never live without us.

 The Dawn Of the Dark Age For Microbes or the Golden Age For Man

 Humans can be vile, destructive, and intolerable but like us, they have shown their resilience, ingenuity, and commitment to bettering themselves.
 The age of antibiotics, what they called the “Golden Age of Microbiology,” were dark times for us.
 They learned to stop what plagued them but, little did they know it also harmed them, for antibiotics were not selective and killed many microbes, including those within The Society of Symbionts.
-But, let us back up and talk about their first knowing interactions with us and the Fathers of Microbiology.
+But, let us back up a bit in our history of microbiology and talk about their first knowing interactions with us and the Fathers of Microbiology.

 History of Microbiology: Seeing The Unseen

-They would give the name 'God' or 'miasma' to everything unexplainable; for the things we were responsible for.
+In the beginning, they would give the name 'God' or 'miasma' to everything unexplainable; for the things, we were responsible for.
 From diseases to miracles, our work was given false accreditation.
 But our society has long been companions to our giant brethren, metabolizing their food, maturing their crops, and fermenting their beverages.

 But in 1665, our veil of secrecy would be ripped off, and our presence would become of great interest to them.
 This is when microbes were first discovered by a man called, Robert Hooke.
 He published his book, Micrographia, describing tiny things and striking interest in our world.
 But it was a Dutch cloth trader that became known as one of the “Fathers of Microbiology”, Antoni van Leeuwenhoek.
 He made over 500 microscopes, clearly curious and captivated by our existence.